 However, the kimono, which was a part of daily Japanese life for more than 1,700 years, wasn’t just meant to disappear like that!
 Thanks to a worldwide interest in Asian fashion, this led to a kimono renaissance in Japan.
 Kimono collectors and enthusiasts have increased around the world.
 In recent years, even kimono dressing schools have seen a slight increase in foreign enrollees, who are interested not only in taking normal kimono dressing courses, but also in receiving a license as a certified kimono stylist and teacher.

 At the present time, the kimono industry is undergoing huge changes and kimono wearers are in great part rejecting the traditional channels for the purchase of kimono.
 It is true that traditional kimono shops are facing hard times, but new business models are flourishing.

 Audrey Hepburn tries a yukata (summer kimono) at a Kyoto department store in 1983.
 Credit: The Asahi Shimbun via Getty Images

 Foreigners Wearing Kimono, Is It Cultural Appropriation?

-Japanese people generally feel happiness or pride to see tourists taking a keen interest in Japanese cultural heritage, especially because young Japanese women often have little interest continuing the kimono industry; by sharing kimono with foreigners the tradition can live on in a new and modern way.
+Japanese people generally feel happiness to see tourists taking a keen interest in Japanese cultural heritage, especially because young Japanese women often have little interest continuing the kimono industry; by sharing kimono with foreigners the tradition can live on in a new and modern way.

 Kimono: Wear 1,700 Years of History and Culture